ajaygunalan/ajaygunalan.github.io/_includes/main.md

 <br>

-My interest is real-time software development for planning and control of robotics - more specifically on under-actuated systems.
+My interest is software development for planning and control of robots in real-time - more specifically on under-actuated systems.
 I strongly believe that, to build a dexterous and agile robot and to debug the exact reason for the failure, we should have a broad inter-disciplinary approach covering all the vital areas such as control, computation, learning, and hardware.

 <br>